 Please contact enquiries@adhdoxfordshire.co.uk .

-ADHD diagnosis and treatment for Adults
+ADHD Diagnosis and Treatment for Adults

 In spite of recognition by N.I.C.E. and recommendations that more training should be given for the diagnosis and treatment of Adult ADHD, there continues to be very little input from the NHS in Oxfordshire but there are an increasing number of psychiatrists who have taken an interest and may be able to diagnose.
 To help you prepare for asking for an assessment here is our factsheet